Denver Art Museum Reimagined Campus Opens To Public Oct. 24

 Latin American Art and Art of the Ancient Americas Galleries (level 4)

-The Art of the Ancient Americas gallery will present artwork made by Indigenous communities from across the Americas, the Southwestern United States to the Andes, beginning in 2000 BCE.
+The Art of the Ancient Americas gallery presents artwork made by Indigenous communities from across the Americas, the Southwestern United States to the Andes, beginning in 2000 BCE.
 The Latin American Art gallery will feature artwork created in Latin America between the 1500s and the early 1900s.
-The reinstallation will feature vibrant animations that bring origin stories of Ancient Americas to life, as well as opportunities for visitors to play with sound through an interactive experience that highlights the collection’s musical instruments.
+The reinstallation will feature vibrant animations that bring origin stories of the Ancient Americas to life, as well as opportunities for visitors to play with sound through an interactive experience that highlights the collection's musical instruments.
 Gallery design by Agence NC, Paris, France, and Lisa McGuire, Granite, Colo.

 Asian Art Galleries (level 5)

-Comprising approximately 20,000 square feet, the DAM’s reinstalled Jesse & Nellie Schwayder Asian Art Galleries will house approximately 850 works spanning 5,000 years drawn from the museum’s exceptional collection, many on view to the public for the first time.
+Comprising approximately 20,000 square feet, the DAM's reinstalled Jesse & Nellie Shwayder Asian Art Galleries house approximately 850 works spanning 5,000 years drawn from the museum's exceptional collection, many on view to the public for the first time.
 In 2020, the Dennis and Alyssa Law Foundation Gift enhanced the Asian Art holdings with a significant group of Chinese and Himalayan works across media, with many important examples selected for the debut installation.